kalken/ezsh/README.md

 ## Tips & Trix

 ### Using aliases
-put your aliases in ~/.command_aliases this file will be sourced if it exits
+Put your aliases in ~/.command_aliases.
+This file will be loaded if it exits.

 ###Using the dirstack: